elyse-winstral/script/Conditional_Probability.md

 This version of conditional probability is rather static- the probability is a fixed value depending on the event we condition on (here: $B$).
+This can be useful when considering specific outcomes of random variables:

+Let X be the outcome of a thrown dice, and Y be whether the outcome was even or odd.
+We can examine fixed events i.e. $P(X = 1 | Y = \text{odd})$.
+But we can't generally condition on $Y$. i.e. "given we know whether the outcome is even/odd, what is the probability that X is ...", where the solution is not a constant value.

 Additionally, we can't condition on null sets, i.e. if $Y$ is a continuous r.v., we can't condition on $B =\lbrace Y= y \rbrace  $.
 However, we can condition on all events in $\sigma(Y)$.
 Conditioning on $\sigma$-algebras allows for variable conditional probabilities.
 (The conditional probability is itself random)

 > #### Conditional Probability - $\sigma$-algebras: